-I called up my friend, Sam Niccolls, (a professional home buyer) and asked him to run a marathon with me.
+I called up my friend, Sam Niccolls, (a writer turned consumer advocate) and asked him to run a marathon with me.
 Neither of us were in terrible shape physically but we certainly weren’t runners.
 The next day he agreed and I added the caveat that the marathon wouldn’t be in the United States, it would be in Argentina.
 He smiled, it was time to start training.

 We trained four days a week for four months straight.
 At the same time, Sam designed and oversaw the construction of his first home and set record numbers for the business he owns.
 I moved out of the United States, visited 8 countries, checked off about a dozen bucket list items and launched my first published book.
 Even though we are both extremely busy people, we refused to make our full schedules an excuse not to run.
 We used an online run tracker website called RunKeeper to keep track of each others runs.
 Depending on where I was in the world, my evening runs would come either before or after when Sam went to sleep in Seattle.

 - Went on 68 runs

 - Trained in Seattle, Newport Beach, Belize City, Rio De Janeiro and Buenos Aires

 A couple of weeks before the event, Sam called me up and asked if his friend Luke could join us for the race.
 I asked if he had trained and Sam said no. “Ummm, thats probably going to be an issue Sam”, I said confused.
 He replied, “You don’t understand, you need to meet this guy”.